laborin/picojsx/readme.md

 ## 1. `h(type, props, ...children)`

 The JSX factory function (often called a hyperscript function).
-It transforms JSX calls into DOM elements or component instances.
+It transforms JSX calls into Virtual DOM nodes (VNodes).

 *   `type`: Can be a `string` (HTML tag name like 'div'), a `Function` (your Component class or a functional component), or the `Fragment` symbol.
 *   `props`: An `object` (or `null`) holding attributes, event listeners (`onClick`, etc.), `style` (string or object), `ref`, `className`, `dangerouslySetInnerHTML`, and other properties.